Toyota Industries Corporation – Annual report – 31 March 2025

 (Measuring expected credit loss for accounts receivable and lease investment assets)

-Because there is no financial element in accounts receivable, the loss evaluation allowance is calculated as lifetime expected credit losses until collection of accounts receivable.
+Because there is no material financing component in accounts receivable, the loss evaluation allowance is calculated as lifetime expected credit losses until collection of accounts receivable.
 For lease investment assets, the loss evaluation allowance is calculated as lifetime expected credit losses until collection of lease investment assets.
-With regard to accounts receivable and lease investment assets of debtors who have no significant problems in their business conditions, the expected credit loss rate is measured collectively, taking into account the past track record of bad debts and other factors.
+With regard to accounts receivable and lease investment assets of debtors who have no material problems in their business conditions, the expected credit loss rate is measured collectively, taking into account the past track record of bad debts and other factors.
+If there are material effects of changes in economic and other conditions, the loan loss provision ratio based on the past track record of bad debts will be adjusted and reflected in the forecast of present and future economic situations.

 (Measuring expected credit loss for loans receivable related to the sales financing business)

-If credit risk has not increased significantly as of the end of the fiscal year since initial recognition, the loss evaluation allowance for loans receivable related to the sales financing business is calculated by collectively estimating the expected credit loss rate for the following 12 months based on the past track record of bad debts and other factors.
-If there are significant effects of changes in economic and other conditions, the loan loss provision ratio based on the past track record of bad debts will be adjusted and reflected in the forecast of present and future economic situations.
+If credit risk has not increased significantly since initial recognition, the loss evaluation allowance for loans receivable related to the sales financing business is calculated as of the end of the fiscal year by collectively estimating the expected credit loss rate for the following 12 months based on the past track record of bad debts and other factors.
+If there are material effects of changes in economic and other conditions, the loan loss provision ratio based on the past track record of bad debts will be adjusted and reflected in the forecast of present and future economic situations.
 On the other hand, if credit risk has increased significantly as of the end of the fiscal year since the initial recognition, the loss evaluation allowance for financial instruments is calculated by individually estimating the lifetime expected credit losses of collecting financial instruments based on the past track record of bad debts and the collectible amount in the future among other factors.
-Assets that are regarded as nonperforming are recorded as credit impaired financial assets.
+Assets that are regarded as non-performing are recorded as credit impaired financial assets.

-Expected credit loss of trade receivables and other receivables which are past due and for which simplified approaches are applied consist of the following.
+Expected credit loss of accounts receivable and lease investment assets for which simplified approaches are applied consist of the following.

 Among financial assets, the general approach is applied mainly to loans receivable related to the sales financing business.
 The carrying amount of loans receivable related to the sales financing business, categorized by credit risk for its measurement, consists of the following.